-MoZone is a diversity and social justice peer education program led by students and aimed at groups/individuals interested in getting hands-on training, participating in interactive dialogues, and receiving practical and timely materials related to diversity and inclusion.
+MoZone is a social justice peer education program led by students and aimed at groups/individuals interested in getting hands-on training, participating in interactive dialogues, and receiving practical and timely materials related to diversity and inclusion.
 The goal is to equip students with both the theoretical and practical tools to learn how to exist and thrive (as both a member and an ally) in diverse communities.
-The current content areas for the 2016-2017 academic school year are Race/ Ethnicity and Gender/ Sexual Orientation,

 If you or your student organization/group would like to participate in a MoZone workshop, please fill out the MoZone Peer Education Workshop Request Form.